Harriet Tubman: Auburn and Margaret

-Shortly after acquiring the Auburn property, Tubman went back to Maryland and returned with her "niece", an eight-year-old light-skinned black girl named Margaret.
-There is great confusion about the identity of Margaret's parents, although Tubman indicated they were free blacks.
-The girl left behind a twin brother and both parents in Maryland.
-Years later, Margaret's daughter Alice called Tubman's actions selfish, saying, "she had taken the child from a sheltered good home to a place where there was nobody to care for her".
-Alice described it as a "kidnapping".
+Shortly after acquiring the farm, Tubman went back to Maryland and returned with an eight-year-old light-skinned black girl named Margaret, who Tubman said was her niece.
+She also indicated the girl's parents were free blacks.
+According to Margaret's daughter Alice, Margaret later described her childhood home as prosperous and said that she left behind a twin brother.
+These descriptions conflict with what is known about the families of Tubman's siblings, which created uncertainty among historians about the relationship and Tubman's motivations.
+Alice called Tubman's actions a "kidnapping", saying, "she had taken the child from a sheltered good home to a place where there was nobody to care for her".
+After speculating in her 2004 biography of Tubman that Margaret might have been Tubman's own secret daughter, Kate Larson found evidence that Margaret was the daughter of Isaac and Mary Woolford, a free black couple who were neighbors of Tubman's parents in Maryland and who had twins named James and Margaret.

-However, both Clinton and Larson present the possibility that Margaret was in fact Tubman's daughter.
-Larson points out that the two shared an unusually strong bond, and argues that Tubman – knowing the pain of a child separated from her mother – would never have intentionally caused a free family to be split apart.
-Clinton presents evidence of strong physical similarities, which Alice herself acknowledged.
-Both historians agree that no concrete evidence has been found for such a possibility, and the mystery of Tubman's relationship with young Margaret remains to this day.